microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message_createreply.md

+---
+title: "message: createReply"
+description: "Create a draft of the reply to the specified message.
+You can then update the draft to add reply content to the **body** or change other message properties, or, simply send the draft."
+---

 # message: createReply

 Create a draft of the reply to the specified [message](../resources/message.md).
-You can then [update](../api/message_update.md) the draft to add reply content to the **body** or change other message properties, or, simply [send](../api/message_send.md) the draft.
+You can then [update](../api/message-update.md) the draft to add reply content to the **body** or change other message properties, or, simply [send](../api/message-send.md) the draft.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|